-A good APR for a personal loan would be below the current average interest rate - the lower the better, however it will all depend on your credit report.
+A good APR for a personal loan would be below the current average interest rate.

-- Pay all your bills on time as missed payments can hurt your credit score and make you look financially unreliable.
+- Pay your bills on time.
+Missed payments can hurt your credit score and could make you look financially unreliable.

-- Don’t apply too often as every hard search is will be noted on your report and can result in higher APRs or even declines.
-When comparing products, use comparison sites and double check that all searches are soft.
+- Don’t apply for credit too often.
+Every hard search will be noted on your credit report, which can result in a higher APR or even a declined application.